Privacy-Preserving Empathy Detection in Video Interactions: Method

-\subsection{Data preprocessing for tabular foundation model}
+\subsection{Data Preprocessing for Tabular Foundation Model}

-The feature vector $\mathbf{X}_i$ contains frame-level visual behavioural cues (e.g., eye gaze directions, facial action unit intensities, facial landmarks, and other non-verbal indicators) extracted using toolkits such as OpenFace \citep{amos2016openface}.
-These temporal features can be processed in two ways: (1) time-series modelling or (2) transformed into fixed-length representations by computing statistical attributes (e.g., mean, median, standard deviation and autocorrelation) across the temporal axis.
-Prior work \citep{mathur-acii-hri} demonstrated that the latter approach works better for empathy detection in the HRI context.
+The feature vector $\mathbf{F}_i$ contains frame-level visual behavioural cues (\eg{} eye gaze directions, facial action unit intensities, facial landmarks, and other non-verbal indicators) extracted using toolkits such as OpenFace \citep{amos2016openface}.
+These temporal features can be processed in two ways: (1) time-series modelling or (2) transformed into fixed-length representations by computing statistical attributes (\eg{} mean, median, standard deviation and autocorrelation) across the temporal axis.
+The prior work \citet{mathur-acii-hri}, which released the \ac{HRI} dataset, employed time-series modelling with \ac{LSTM} and \ac{TCN} models, as well as fixed-length statistical summaries in classical models.
+Their experiments showed better performance with the latter approach, so we also adopt it.

-From $\mathbf{X}_i \in \mathbb{R}^{T_i \times d}$, we first filter out temporal points having zeros in all features, and then calculate statistical attributes.
-For $n$ statistical attributes, the input feature representation becomes a fixed-size representation $\mathcal{X}_i \in \mathbb{R}^{nd}$.
+From $\mathbf{F}_i \in \mathbb{R}^{T_i \times d}$, we first filter out temporal points having zeros in all features, and then calculate statistical attributes.
+For $n$ statistical attributes, the input feature representation becomes a fixed-size representation $\mathbf{X}_i \in \mathbb{R}^{1\times nd}$.
 For reference, in OpenFace features (709 dimensions) and four statistical attributes, the resultant feature becomes a vector of $709\times4=2836$ elements.
-From this, we first drop dimensions where it is constant across all samples.
+From this, we first drop dimensions that are constant across all samples.

 Both TabPFN and TabICL support up to 500 features, and therefore, we further reduce the feature dimension.
-We rank all features by their ANOVA F‑values with the target labels on the training set and retain the top $d'$ features.
-At evaluation time, we apply this fixed subset to each test split, without recomputing F‑values to prevent any information leakage from test to training.
-This feature selection process is performed independently within each fold of cross-validation.
+We rank all features by their ANOVA F‑values using the target labels from the training set only, and retain the top $d'$ features ($X'$).
+At evaluation time, we apply this fixed subset to each test split, without recomputing F‑values to prevent any information leakage from the test to the training set.
+This feature selection process is performed independently within each cross-validation fold to avoid data leakage.

-With this tabular representation, our goal is to learn a function $f: \mathbb{R}^{d'} \rightarrow [0, 1]$ that maps the input features to a conditional probability distribution over the target variable (empathy level).
+With this tabular representation, our goal is to learn a function $f: \mathbb{R}^{1\times d'} \rightarrow [0, 1]$ that maps the input features to a conditional probability distribution over the target variable (empathy level).
 For a general supervised learning task, it becomes:

-where $\mathbf{x} \in \mathcal{X}$ represents the input features, and $\theta$ denotes the model parameters optimised during training.
+where $\mathbf{x} \in \mathbf{X'}$ represents the input features, and $\theta$ denotes the model parameters optimised during training.

-\subsection{Traditional supervised learning approaches}
+\subsection{Traditional Supervised Learning Approaches}

 In supervised learning, we use labelled training data $\mathcal{D}_{\text{train}}$ to optimise model parameters: